Blog · Review Essay · Last reviewed June 25, 2026

 Automation's Last Mile

 The central concept is the "last mile" of automation.
 Some tasks can be formalized and scaled through software.
-Others require situated judgment, cultural context, visual recognition, language sense, or moral discretion.
+Others require situated judgment, cultural context, visual recognition, language sense, discretion, or responsibility for ambiguous cases.
 Instead of admitting that humans remain inside the system, companies often route these tasks to a distributed labor force and keep the human contribution out of the product story.

 That is why the book is more interesting than a simple complaint about bad gig jobs.
 Gray and Suri show a structural pattern: as machines improve, they do not simply replace human work.
 They create new frontiers of exception handling, training, labeling, testing, content review, fraud detection, customer support, data cleaning, and edge-case repair.
 The boundary between machine work and human work keeps moving, and the people near that boundary are often treated as temporary, interchangeable, and invisible.

-The authors' own essay on automation's last mile describes ghost work as millions of people working with programmers through APIs to fuel AI and the automation of the internet.
+The authors' own essay on automation's last mile describes ghost work as people working with programmers through APIs to fuel AI and internet automation.
 That description is important because it refuses the usual opposition between "human" and "machine."
 The system is human-machine labor.
 The problem is that only the machine receives the credit, valuation, and institutional protection.

 The Interface Hides the Worker